 Question 4:

-If ab and are real numbers, and,
+If a, b and c are real numbers, and,

 Show that either a + b + c = 0 or a = b = c.